Wood Rot: Identify, Causes, Repair, and Prevention

 Termite Damage vs. Wood Rot: How to Identify the Difference?

 Termite damage, caused by pests like subterranean termites, appears as hollowed-out tunnels, mud tubes, and sawdust-like droppings.
 The wood looks dry but breaks apart easily under pressure.
 Termite damage structurally hollows out beams from the inside, compromising support without surface signs early on.
-To fix termite damage, treat termite damage with pest control services, termite-resistant barriers, and structural reinforcement of compromised wood.
+To fix termite damage, treat it with pest control services, termite-resistant barriers, and structural reinforcement of compromised wood.

 What Are the Most Rot-Resistant Wood Types?

-Certain wood species naturally resist wood rotting due to their dense grain structure and natural oils that repel moisture and fungi.
+Certain wood species naturally resist wood rot due to their dense grain structure and natural oils that repel moisture and fungi.
 So we recommend these 5 highly durable woods for outdoor and damp-area usages.

 - Teak: Teak contains natural oils that make it highly water- and insect-resistant.